 Oracle is one of the world’s largest software companies.
 Among other things, the Company offers both on-premises and cloud solutions to a variety of end users.
 Historically, Oracle’s revenues were driven by the sale of the Company’s on-premises software services, but those revenues stagnated in recent years, forcing Oracle to shift to cloud-based programs.

 Throughout the Class Period, Defendants reported that Oracle’s cloud revenues were growing at extremely rapid rates, and repeatedly emphasized that the “hypergrowth” in Oracle’s all-important cloud business demonstrated that it had successfully pivoted its business model to cloud-based technology.
 In addition, Defendants attributed that growth to a variety of supposedly legitimate factors and initiatives, including that its “products are better” its “sales force is better” and its “ability to implement is better.”
-In truth, Oracle drove sales of cloud products in two ways: (i) by threatening its customers with very costly “audits” of their use of the Company’s non-cloud software unless the customers agreed to shift their business to Oracle’s cloud programs; and (ii) offering customers large discounts on on-premise products if they accepted short-term cloud contracts that they did not want and would likely not use.
-The use of such tactics concealed the lack of real demand for Oracle’s cloud services, making Oracle’s cloud growth unsustainable and ultimately driving away customers.
+Lead Plaintiffs alleges that, in truth, Oracle drove sales of cloud products in two ways: (i) by threatening its customers with very costly “audits” of their use of the Company’s non-cloud software unless the customers agreed to shift their business to Oracle’s cloud programs; and (ii) offering customers large discounts on on-premise products if they accepted short-term cloud contracts that they did not want and would likely not use.
+Lead Plaintiff alleges that the use of such tactics concealed the lack of real demand for Oracle’s cloud services, making Oracle’s cloud growth unsustainable and ultimately driving away customers.

-On March 22, 2021, the Court granted in part and denied in part Defendants' motion to dismiss, and the case is now in discovery.
+On March 22, 2021, the Court granted in part and denied in part Defendants' motion to dismiss, and discovery commenced.
 On October 8, 2021, Lead Plaintiff filed its motion for class certification.
 Defendants filed their opposition to Lead Plaintiff’s motion on December 9, 2021.
 On February 9, 2022, Lead Plaintiff filed its reply brief in further support of its motion for class certification.
 Oral argument on the motion for class certification was heard on March 24, 2022.
 On May 9, 2022, the Court granted Lead Plaintiff’s motion for class certification.